kiofx/Token-Grabber-Kio/README.md

 # Token-Grabber-Kio
-This is a Token Grabber Read Readme.txt to know how it works
+This is a Token Grabber Read Readme.md to know how it works